zowe/sample-spring-boot-api-service/zowe-rest-api-sample-spring/docs/zos-deployment.md

 To obtain the sample service jar, run `gradlew build`.
 The default artifact will be `build/libs/zowe-rest-api-sample-spring-0.0.1-SNAPSHOT.jar`.

-1. Create a directory for the jar and native libraries on z/OS Unix filesytem:
+1. Create a directory for the jar and native libraries on z/OS UNIX filesystem:

    - `mkdir /u/ibmuser/samplapi/bin`
    - `mkdir /u/ibmuser/samplapi/lib`